Yugo: In popular culture

 A Yugo is prominently featured as an unmarked police car in the 1987 film Dragnet.
 In a voiceover, Dan Aykroyd identifies it as a 1987 model, and states it was the only vehicle the Los Angeles Police Department was willing to issue his character after his previous two cars were destroyed.
 He describes the car as "the cutting edge of Serbo-Croatian technology."

 In the plot of the 2000 film Drowning Mona, every resident of Verplanck, New York is shown to drive Yugos because Zastava (called "the Yugo car company" in the film) chose the town for testing before its official launch on the U.S. market.

-In an episode of Top Gear, Jeremy Clarkson drives a Yugo.
+In 1996, Jeremy Clarkson drives a Yugo in the show Clarkson: Unleashed on Cars.
 He calls it "a hateful, hateful car" and disparages its performance as being so bad "you get overtaken by wildlife".
 In the end, he destroys it by shooting it with a tank.

 A Yugo is prominently featured in the music video for the 2008 song "The Day That Never Comes" by Metallica.

 In the 2011 animated film Cars 2, Yugos (called "Hugos" in the film) are shown to be members of the Lemons, a criminal syndicate consisting of lemon cars who seek revenge against other cars for the perception that lemons have poor performance and reliability.

 In the 2011 film Good Luck Charlie, It's Christmas!, Teddy and Amy Duncan rent a Yugo for $50.
 Amy describes the car as "10 years older than [Teddy]" and "made in a country that no longer exists."

 In the 2018 animated film Spider-Man: Into the Spider-Verse, a fictional modern version of the Yugo is advertised in Times Square.